pachyderm/docs-content/latest/manage/s3gateway/boto3.md

 ## Before You Start

-Before using Boto3, you need to [set up authentication credentials for your AWS account](#configure-the-aws-cli) using the AWS CLI as mentioned previously.
+Before using Boto3, you need to set up authentication credentials for your AWS accountn using the AWS CLI.

 ## Configuration Steps